tinacms/tina.io/content/docs/plugins/fields/radio-group.md

 }
 ```

-> These interfaces only shows the keys unique to the radio group field.
+> These interfaces only show the keys unique to the radio group field.
 >
 > Visit the [Field Config](/docs/plugins/fields) docs for a complete list of options.